Botcopy/docs/docs/window/events.md

 ## bc-window-minimized

 Fires when the chat window is minimized.
-Not available in Fullscreen style.

 ```js
 {